johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2022-05-02 unknown

 "For the want of a nail a shoe was lost.
 For the want of a shoe a horse was lost.
 For the want of a battle the war was lost.
 All for the want of a nail."

----!
-2022-05-24 myself
-Virtues I think are important for myself are: Intellectual courage, i.e., questioning oneself and not being afraid to challenge the status quo, appreciation, i.e., being thankful, awareness of the beauty of nature surrounding you, and honesty

 --- 2022-05-25 Dopamine Nation: Finding Balance in the Age of Indulgence by Anna Lembke "Our brains are not evolved for this world of plenty.
 As Dr. Tom Finucane, who studies diabetes in the setting of chronic sedentary feeding, said, 'We are cacti in the rain forest.'
 And like cacti adapted to an arid climate, we are drowning in dopamine.
 The net effect is that we now need more reward to feel pleasure, and less injury to feel pain."